ejohnwood/matheroid-intertheptor/README.md

 ## 📖 Overview

-**Matheroid Intertheptor** combines classic 80s space arcade thrillers with modern web aesthetics and tuned pedagogical design.
+**Matheroid Intertheptor** combines classic '80s space arcade games with modern web aesthetics and tuned pedagogical design.

-Math questions fall from deep space as menacing polygon asteroids towards your planetary defense ship.
+Math problems descend through space as polygonal asteroids toward your planetary defense ship.
 Type the correct answer on your keyboard or number pad to lock on with high-powered neon lasers and destroy the incoming threats before they breach your ship's energy shields.

 ---